 Course summary

-• Customisable degree – a variety of option modules means you can customise your studies to your interests and career aspirations.
+- Customisable degree – choose from different option modules and shape your studies to suit your interests and career goals.

 Modules